Cydhra/Nidhogg/readme.md

 # Nidhogg
-A Mojang [Yggdrasil](http://wiki.vg/Authentication) Java client for Minecraft Account authentication
+A Mojang [Yggdrasil](http://wiki.vg/Authentication) Java/Kotlin client for Minecraft Account authentication

 ![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)

 ## Compiling
 The library JAR can be build using ``mvn package``.
-Javadoc can be generated using ``mvn javadoc:javadoc`` or ``mvn javadoc:jar`` if you like the documentation in a JAR file.
+Javadoc can be generated using ``mvn javadoc:javadoc`` or ``mvn javadoc:jar`` if you want the documentation in a JAR file.

 ## Usage
 The library consists of three main classes that may be used: